 Studland Beach Users Action Group

 SBUAG was set up in 2005 as a way of addressing beach issues.
-The group is made up of the emergency services, the National Trust, local businesses, naturist organisations, local councils and others.
+The group is made up of the emergency services, the National Trust, local businesses, naturist organisations, Parish council and others.
 SBUAG community wardens assist with beach patrols in peak season.

 Beach safety at Studland

 Heath fires are a constant threat at Studland, but we can all do our bit to prevent them.
-No fires or BBQs are permitted.
+No fires or barbecues are permitted.
 Studland was a military training area in the Second World War and some unexploded ordnance remains.
-If you see anything suspicious DO NOT TOUCH - call 999 and inform our staff on 01929 450500.
+If you see anything suspicious please do not touch it, just call 999.

 Please inform the Studland team on 01929 450500

 Four miles of beautiful beaches line the sheltered waters of Studland Bay.
 The area is ideal for family beach trips and coastal walks.

 Studland Bay is a two pawprint rated place.
 Well-behaved dogs are very welcome.
 We have certain restrictions to ensure everyone enjoys the beach, whether on two or four feet.

 Need some refreshments during your visit?
 Find out more about Knoll Beach Café, along with its sister shop, which sells a wide range of seasonal beach equipment, accessories and gift ideas.